Written on 8/5/21

 Checking each of these components early in your TTC journey can help you get the full picture of your fertility status.
 It can also help you identify specific problems that may be preventing you from conceiving.

-The above chart shows some Proov PdG patterns for a weak ovulation.
+The above chart shows some Proov PdG patterns for a problem with ovulation.

 In general, ovulation is considered weak if you get less than 3 positive PdG tests or if you do not get a positive result on 10 DPP.
 This typically indicates that you aren’t producing enough PdG or your levels are dropping just a tad too early.
 Some doctors refer to weak ovulation as low progesterone or luteal phase defect — they all mean the same thing!